School Advocacy Hub

 This resource hub provides easy access to tools that AMAC and Muslim organizations across the country have created to support Muslim students in their schools.

-*Research found in Institute for Social Progress and Understanding's American Muslim Poll (2022) and the Islamic Network Group's Bullying Prevention Guide.
+*Research found in Institute for Social Policy and Understanding's American Muslim Poll (2022) and the Islamic Network Group's Bullying Prevention Guide.

 Know Your Rights